...

 Published on: 2023-06-07

 Metal joining is a crucial process in various industries, allowing the creation of complex structures and assemblies.
-Among the different metal joining techniques, welding stands out as one of the most widely used methods.
+Among the different metal joining techniques, metal welding stands out as one of the most widely used methods.
 However, there are alternative techniques available that offer unique benefits and are suitable for specific applications.

 In this comprehensive comparison, we will explore welding and other metal joining techniques, discussing their differences, advantages, limitations, and applications.